vks5639/TSWD-Portfolio/final-project-part-three.md

 5. Based on the Professor's feedback "to think about what a new entrepreneur starting a restaurant would really need", I will be adding resources, and guidebooks which will help new entrepreneurs.

-Additionaly, from feedback from Interview 3 and the class on 21st February that had a critique session, where I collected feedback from my peers, I added a CNBC report on strengthening the point that data-driven decision is an important aspect of deciding business success.
+Additionaly, from feedback from Interview 3 and the class on 21st February that had a critique session, where I collected feedback from my peers, I gathered insights on strengthening the point that data-driven decision is an important aspect of deciding business success.
 I also cited all the images that were not already cited on Shorthand to avoid any copyright issues.
 I also provided references to all the sources I cited at the end of the storyboard.
 I also made sure that I check that there is uniformity across my portfolio, in terms of images, fonts, titles, and visualizations.
 Finally, I made sure that there were no grammatical errors in my work and that all the visualizations (interactive and non-interactive) were properly rendered.

 ## Final design decisions